inoxlang/inox/docs/builtins.md

 ### http.CSP

-The http.CSP function creates a Content Security Policy with the passed directives and some default directives: all directive types that are not provided in arguments default to the following directives:
+The http.CSP function creates a Content Security Policy with the passed directives and some default directives: all types that are not provided in arguments default to the following:
   - `default-src 'none';`
   - `frame-ancestors 'none';`
   - `frame-src 'none';`